MartinIJtech/ticket-lifecycle/README.md

 <h3 align="center">Resolution</h3>
 <br />
 <p>
-  Support agent John sees in his portal that System Administrator agent Jane has left him a message and that the ticket is now closed:>
+  Once the issue is resolved, the agent john submits a final reply and marks the ticket as 'Resolved' or 'Closed'.
+The user may receive a notification or satisfaction surveySupport agent John sees in his portal that System Administrator agent Jane has left him a message and that the ticket is now closed.
 </p>
 <p>
   <img src="https://i.imgur.com/kRpUysm.png" height="75%" width="100%" alt="Working the issue"/>